neilay-khasnabish/COVID-19/README.md

 # COVID-19
-This model predicts the number of COVID19 cases over time.
+This model is a one step ahead predictor.

 Steps to run the codes: